Sitebase/openhab-config/README.md

 * Solar bindings contain still a piece of HTML `<td width="70" align="right" bgcolor="#FFFFFF">19502` and therefor I must use a string for now instead of a number.
 We we switch to a number the value is not shown because of the HTML tag I think
 * Manually placed `http://192.168.1.135:1400/img/icon-S1.png` in `openhab/webapps/images` so I can use it as a Icon
 * Sonos not working, is it possible that this is because UPNP is disabled?
+* For calculate rule to work we first need to fix the solar bindings HTML problem